About Shared Ownership

 - you cannot afford all of the deposit and mortgage payments for a home that meets your needs

-- you must be over the age of 18 and living in the UK.
+- you are over the age of 18 and living in the UK

 One of the following must also be true: